zxlml/zxlml.github.io/eng_page.md

 # 🔥 News

+- *2025.10*: &nbsp;🎉🎉  New Acceptance: "Pairwise Generalized Importance Weighting for Metric Learning under Distribution Shift" to appear in **ICPADS (core B)**.

+- *2025.10*: &nbsp;🎉🎉  New Acceptance: "Interpretable Bilevel Additive Taylor Model for Datasets with Noisy Labels and Imbalanced Classes" to appear in **ICPADS (core B)**.

-- *2025.08*: &nbsp;🎉🎉  New Acceptance: "Interpretable Meta-weighted Sparse Neural Additive Networks" to appear in **CIKM (ccf-B)**.
+- *2025.08*: &nbsp;🎉🎉  New Acceptance: "Interpretable Meta-weighted Sparse Neural Additive Networks" to appear in **CIKM (core A)**.

-- *2025.05*: &nbsp;🎉🎉  New Acceptance: "On the Generalization Ability of Next-Token-Prediction Pretraining" to appear in **ICML (ccf-A)**.
+- *2025.05*: &nbsp;🎉🎉  New Acceptance: "On the Generalization Ability of Next-Token-Prediction Pretraining" to appear in **ICML (core A+)**.
 Congratulations to my co-authors!

-- *2025.01*: &nbsp;🎉🎉  New Acceptance: "Towards Precise and Explainable Hardware Trojan Localization at LUT Level" to appear in **TCAD (ccf-A)**.
+- *2025.01*: &nbsp;🎉🎉  New Acceptance: "Towards Precise and Explainable Hardware Trojan Localization at LUT Level" to appear in **TCAD (core A+)**.
 Congratulations to my co-authors!

 - *2024.12*: &nbsp;🎉🎉  New Activity: Attendance in CCF Wuhan 2024 Annual Conference and the 8th Outstanding Doctoral Student Academic Activity.